12 Vishnu Temples In Kerala For A Spiritual Experience

 Photo: Ms Sarah Welch / Wikimedia Commons / Image Only For Representation

 Thiruvangad Sree Ramaswamy Temple, located in the Kannur district, is known for its architectural splendour and historical significance.
-The temple, dedicated to Lord Rama (Vishnu), is built in the typical Kerala style, with elaborate wood carvings and a grand sanctum sanctorum.
+The Thiruvangad Temple is dedicated to Lord Rama (Vishnu), is built in the typical Kerala style, with elaborate wood carvings and a grand sanctum sanctorum.
 The temple is well-known for its yearly celebration, Thiruvangad Ekadasi, which draws crowds with colourful processions and cultural events.
 Thiruvangad Sree Ramaswamy Temple is a treasured cultural property that preserves Lord Rama’s history within Kannur’s complex tapestry of tradition.

 Distance from Thiruvananthapuram: Approximately 520 km